ericsonga/APCSAReview/_sources/Unit10-Recursion/rParsonsPractice.rst

    :adaptive:
    :noindent:

-   The following method should multiply the two passed-in positive integers (using the fact that multiplcation is repeated addition) -- so multipy(3, 4) should become 12 (3+3+3+3).
+   The following method should multiply the two passed-in positive integers (using the fact that multiplication is repeated addition) -- so multiply(3, 4) should become 12 (3+3+3+3).
 But the blocks have been mixed up and include one extra block that is not needed in a correct solution.
 Drag the needed blocks from the left and put them in the correct order on the right.
 Click the Check button to check your solution.
    -----
    public static int multiply(int a, int b)
    {